-The minimum stand-down period for a suspected concussion is 21 days for players 19 years and over and 23 days for players under 19 years and applies when:
+The minimum stand-down period for a suspected concussion is 21 days and applies when:

 - A player is diagnosed with a concussion by a medical doctor. - A player who meets the definition of suspected concussion but is diagnosed as not concussed by a medical doctor. - If the medical doctor provides evidence that definitively rules out a concussion diagnosis (i.e., diagnoses something else or provides another explanation for the player's symptoms), please contact your PU or NZR at concussion@nzrugby.co.nz.